HumanCellAtlas/dcp-community/rfcs/text/0000-distributing-process-results-for-managed-access.md

 **Definitions**

-**_Managed access data _**- Raw and processed genomic and phenotypic data from individuals whose consent agreements authorise data release only for specific research use to bona fide researchers.
+**Managed access data** Raw and processed genomic and phenotypic data from individuals whose consent agreements authorise data release only for specific research use to bona fide researchers.

-**_Open access data_** - Raw and processed genomic and phenotypic data from individuals whose consent agreement authorise unrestricted sharing and summary level data generated from both open and managed access raw and processed genomic data.
+**Open access data** Raw and processed genomic and phenotypic data from individuals whose consent agreement authorise unrestricted sharing and summary level data generated from both open and managed access raw and processed genomic data.

-**_European Genome Phenome Archive (EGA)_** - EMBL-EBI archive established to support the distribution of managed access data, providing data contributors a secure storage mechanism for their genomic data and a toolset which enables data contributors to manage access rights to their own data.
+**European Genome Phenome Archive (EGA)** [EMBL-EBI archive](https://www.ebi.ac.uk/ega/) established to support the distribution of managed access data, providing data contributors a secure storage mechanism for their genomic data and a toolset which enables data contributors to manage access rights to their own data.

-**_HCA Data Contributor Agreement _** - an agreement entered into between the Data Contributor and the HCA, prior to contribution and upload of data to the HCA DCP.
+**HCA Data Contributor Agreement** an agreement entered into between the Data Contributor and the HCA, prior to contribution and upload of data to the HCA DCP.

-### User Stories
+## User Stories

 As a **Researcher with a keyboard**, I want to find data that is similar to my own.
 I download an expression matrix for that data, then analyze/visualize it locally using my own workflow.
 I would like this to work irrespective of the access permissions for the raw data and alignments for the data.